-Dad chases moving train after leaving baby on board to smoke cigarette
+Dad chases moving train after leaving baby on board so he could smoke cigarette

 Another passenger alerted the driver, who quickly reversed the train and safely reunited the baby with its father at the station.

-The father was then accused of "menacing" the female train operator - according to her police statement.
+The father was then accused of "menacing" the female train operator, according to her police statement.

 However, the allegation was not backed up by a Regional Transit Authority (RTA) investigation, Cleveland 19 News reported.